Tiwari666/Deep_Learning/README.md

 networks.
 The depth and complexity of neural networks allow them to learn hierarchical and abstract features from data, making them powerful tools for a wide range of applications.

+# Epoch and Batch:

+A batch size of one implies that one record is processed at a time during the training, and therefore the weights and biases are updated based on the gradients produced on this record.
+This consumes less memory, however, the computation takes longer for a larger dataset.
+The batch size is a hyperparameter of gradient descent that controls the number of training samples to work through before the model’s internal parameters are updated.
+The number of epochs is a hyperparameter of gradient descent that controls the number of complete passes through the training dataset.
+An epoch in machine learning means one complete pass of the training dataset through the algorithm.

+Example:

+Batch/sample: Subset of training data used in one iteration.

+Example: Suppose you have a dataset of 1000 training samples, and you choose a batch size of 32.
+In this case, the training data would be divided into batches of 32 samples each.
+The model's parameters would be updated after processing each batch of 32 samples during the training process.

+Iteration: Single update of model's parameters based on a batch of training data.

+Epoch: One  forward pass and backward pass through the entire (training) dataset during the training process.

+one epoch = one forward pass and one backward pass of all the training examples.

+batch size = the number of training examples in one forward/backward pass.
+The higher the batch size, the more memory space you'll need.

+number of iterations = number of passes, each pass using [batch size] number of examples.
+To be clear, one pass = one forward pass + one backward pass (we do not count the forward pass and backward pass as two different passes).
+For example: if you have 1000 training examples, and your batch size is 500, then it will take 2 iterations to complete 1 epoch.

 # When to use Deep Learning?